11.11 Summary¶

 For example, given the array [0, 0, 0, 0, 1], if we first "search from left to right", the array after sentinel partitioning is [1, 0, 0, 0, 0], which is incorrect.

-Thinking deeper, if we select nums[right] as the pivot, then it's exactly the opposite - we must first "search from left to right".
+By the same reasoning, if we select nums[right] as the pivot, the order is reversed: we must first "search from left to right".

 Q: Regarding the optimization of recursion depth in quick sort, why can selecting the shorter array ensure that the recursion depth does not exceed \(\log n\)?

-The recursion depth is the number of currently unreturned recursive methods.
+Recursion depth is the number of recursive calls that have not yet returned.
 Each round of sentinel partitioning divides the original array into two sub-arrays.
-After recursion depth optimization, the length of the sub-array to be recursively processed is at most half of the original array length.
-Assuming the worst case is always half the length, the final recursion depth will be \(\log n\).
+After this optimization, the sub-array selected for further recursion is at most half the length of the original array.
+In the worst case, if it is always half as long, the final recursion depth is \(\log n\).

 Reviewing the original quick sort, we may continuously recurse on the longer array.
 In the worst case, it would be \(n\), \(n - 1\), \(\dots\), \(2\), \(1\), with a recursion depth of \(n\).
 Recursion depth optimization can avoid this situation.